OHIF/Viewers/platform/docs/docs/configuration/configurationFiles.md

       onModeEnter: ({ servicesManager, extensionManager, commandsManager }) => {
         ...
       },
       /**
        * This mode allows its configuration to be overwritten by
        * destructuring the modeConfiguration value from the mode fatory function
        * at the end of the mode configuration definition.
        */
       ...modeConfiguration,
     };
   }
   ```
 - `showLoadingIndicator`: (default to true), if set to false, the loading indicator will not be shown when navigating between studies.
+- `useNorm16Texture`: (default to false), if set to true, it will use 16 bit data type for the image data wherever possible which has
+  significant impact on reducing the memory usage.
+However, the 16Bit textures require EXT_texture_norm16 extension in webGL 2.0 (you can check if you have it here https://webglreport.com/?v=2).
+In addition to the extension, there are reported problems for Intel Macs that might cause the viewer to crash.
+In summary, it is great a configuration if you have support for it.
+- `useSharedArrayBuffer` (default to 'TRUE', options: 'AUTO', 'FALSE', 'TRUE', note that these are strings), for volume loading we use sharedArrayBuffer to be able to
+  load the volume progressively as the data arrives (each webworker has the shared buffer and can write to it).
+However, there might be certain environments that do not support sharedArrayBuffer.
+In that case, you can set this flag to false and the viewer will use the regular arrayBuffer which might be slower for large volume loading.
 - `supportsWildcard`: (default to false), if set to true, the datasource will support wildcard matching for patient name and patient id.
+- `allowMultiSelectExport`: (default to false), if set to true, the user will be able to select the datasource to export the report to.
+- `activateViewportBeforeInteraction`: (default to true), if set to false, tools can be used directly without the need to click and activate the viewport.
+- `autoPlayCine`: (default to false), if set to true, data sets with the DICOM frame time tag (i.e. (0018,1063)) will auto play when displayed
 - `dangerouslyUseDynamicConfig`: Dynamic config allows user to pass `configUrl` query string.
 This allows to load config without recompiling application.
 If the `configUrl` query string is passed, the worklist and modes will load from the referenced json rather than the default .env config.
 If there is no `configUrl` path provided, the default behaviour is used and there should not be any deviation from current user experience.<br/>
 Points to consider while using `dangerouslyUseDynamicConfig`:<br/>
   - User have to enable this feature by setting `dangerouslyUseDynamicConfig.enabled:true`.
 By default it is `false`.
   - Regex helps to avoid easy exploit.
-Dafault is `/.*/`.
+Default is `/.*/`.
 Setup your own regex to choose a specific source of configuration only.
   - System administrators can return `cross-origin: same-origin` with OHIF files to disallow any loading from other origin.
 It will block read access to resources loaded from a different origin to avoid potential attack vector.
   - Example config:
     ```js